Looking for some places to visit and the best things to do in Reykjavik? Visiting Reykjavik, Iceland for a much-needed vacation?

 Here’s what makes Reykjavik laidback:

-The unassuming waterfront is filled with colorful roofs amidst the towering mountains and the blue ocean.
+The unassuming waterfront is filled with colourful roofs amidst the towering mountains and the blue ocean.
 In the same marina, you’ll find the home of contemporary art.
-Savor the best hotdog in town and buy a glass of good Icelandic beer.
+Savour the best hotdog in town and buy a glass of good Icelandic beer.
 Sightseeing in Reykjavik is relaxed and enjoyable because many of its attractions are a walk away from each other.

 Here’s what makes Reykjavik modern: